 But love is so magical that it’s irresistible.
 And that keeps us going, despite all the rejection and heartbreak, to keep looking for love and feel complete again.
 It’s a painful process, and along the way dealing with getting over rejection is emotionally taxing.

 In spite of this, human beings can’t wait to fall in love again and again.
 Put that heart through the meat grinder and get it broken again and again.
 Why you may ask.
-Well, that’s because however long or short it might be, it feels fucking great.
+Well, that’s because however long or short it might be, it is the greatest feeling ever.

 Accept the rejection and move on.
-Admit to yourself that this relationship was not meant to be, and you deserve much better than someone who isn’t willing to put in effort.
+Admit to yourself that this relationship was not meant to be, and you deserve much better than someone who isn’t doesn’t feel the same way about you.

 The heartbreak can get so intense that you can actually feel physical pain.
 You will feel hopeless and depressed, but eventually, you will begin to feel better.